Across Asia, spike in virus cases follows Lunar New Year

 “With our current containment measures, we hope we can still contain the disease.”

-Hong Kong currently require all cases to be hospitalized.
+Hong Kong currently requires all cases to be hospitalized.
 On Monday, authorities announced that close contacts of infected persons will be allowed to isolate at home, starting from Tuesday.
 Those who test positive while in home isolation will be transferred to a hospital.

 Hong Kong has aligned itself with China’s “zero-COVID” policy that aims to totally stamp out outbreaks, even as many other countries change their approach to living with the virus.
-Authorities look to impose lock downs on residential buildings wherever clusters of infections are identified, and have banned public dining after 6 p.m.
+Authorities look to impose lockdowns on residential buildings wherever clusters of infections are identified, and have banned public dining after 6 p.m.

 In Singapore, a dramatic rise in coronavirus infections followed last week’s holiday, with cases tripling to 13,000 on Friday.